 Inspired by his clinical work with exceptionally creative individuals, Dr. Ketter has developed a strong interest in the relationship of creativity and mood disorders.

-Dennis Do received his B.A/B.S in Integrative Biology and Nutritional Science from UC Berkeley.
-He is currently coordinating the research done at the Bipolar Clinic and is also the liaison for the FAIRSTART program at the clinic.
+Lauren Chang received her B.A.in Psychology from the University of Washington-Seattle.
+She is currently coordinating the research done at the Bipolar Clinic and is also the liaison for the FAIRSTART program at the clinic.

 Left to Right: Dr. Shefali Miller M.D.
 Dr. Po Wang M.D.
 Dr. Terence Ketter M.D.
 Dennis Do BS.
 Saloni Shah BS